timrichardson/gTile/README.md

 1. Activate gTile by pressing `Super`+`KP_Enter` or clicking on gTile icon
 2. Click on one of 2 autotile buttons, or
-3. Press one of `[1..9,0]` (total 10 available) for vertical columns autotiling, or `M` for "main" autotailing
+3. Press one of `[1..9,0]` (total 10 available) for vertical columns autotiling, or `M` for "main" autotiling

-## Snap-To-Neighbors
+## Snap-To-Neighbor

-You can expand window - it will fill all available space up to borders with neighbors.
+You can expand window - it will fill all available space up to its neighbors.
 Default keyboard shortcut is `<Alt><Ctrl>s` Snap-to-neighbors works only when gTile window is activated

-1. Focus on window you want to expand to fill space up to neighobrs borders
+1. Focus on window you want to expand to fill space up to neighbor's border
 2. Activate gTile window `<Super>Enter`
 3. Press `<Alt><Ctrl>s`.
-Your windows will snap to neighbors.
+Your window will snap to its neighbor.
 4. Close gTile window `Escape`